ceph/ceph-ansible/docs/source/index.rst

     For more information on setting group or host specific configuration refer to the ansible documentation: http://docs.ansible.com/ansible/latest/intro_inventory.html#splitting-out-host-and-group-specific-data

 At the most basic level you must tell ``ceph-ansible`` what version of ceph you wish to install, the method of installation, your clusters network settings and how you want your OSDs configured.
-To begin your configuration uncomment the options you wish to change and provide your own value inside each file in ``group/vars/``.
+To begin your configuration rename each file in ``group_vars/`` you wish to use so that it does not include the ``.sample`` at the end of the filename, uncomment the options you wish to change and provide your own value.

 An example configuration that deploys the upstream ``jewel`` version of ceph with OSDs that have collocated journals would look like this in ``group_vars/all.yml``::